 Are there any campings in Lanzarote?

 The answer is yes (but with modification).
 There is currently one camping on the island.
-It’s located on the south part of the island, near Papagayo Beach.
+It’s located in the south part of the island, near Papagayo Beach.
 However, the camping on the island is only open during the summer.
-And it is only opened for a shorter period so you can’t book a spot, for six months, for example.
+And it is only open for a shorter period so you can’t book a spot, for six months, for example.
 But during our visit, we heard about a Dutch woman that is working on opening a camping in Lanzarote.
-When I talked to her, she said that her hopes were to be up and running within seven months so hopefully there will be a new camping opened by the end of 2019.
+When I talked to her, she said that her hopes were to be up and running within seven months so hopefully there will be a new camping open by the end of 2019.
 It doesn’t seem to have been opened yet sadly (2022).

 Is it allowed to wild camp / free camp in Lanzarote?